How to Grill a Juicy Pork Tenderloin (So Easy!)

 Step 2 – Prepare the Meat

-Southern Living didn’t mention this, but I always remove the silvery tissue on a pork or beef loin.
-It will never become tender.
-It’s a connective tissue part of the muscle layer, fascia I think.
+Southern Living didn’t mention this, but I always remove the silvery tissue from a pork or beef loin—it never gets tender.
+It’s a connective tissue (fascia, I think).

 remove silvery tissue from tenderloin with a sharp knife